 23. Jok Moo

-A comfort food among the Thais which serves both as a breakfast meal or a late-night snack, Jok Moo or Pork Rice and Porridge is a dish which the Thai people would readily agree to eat anytime.
+A comfort food among the Thais which serves both as a breakfast meal or a late-night snack, Jok Moo or Pork Rice and Porridge is a dish that the Thai people would readily agree to eat anytime.
 It is loved to such a great extent that most families prepare it when they go off on long trips or for picnics.
 What stands out for this dish is when topped with fried noodles, the crunchiness of the noodles contrasts the porridge, perfectly making for a wonderful experience in the pallet.
 A variety of vegetables and meat are used while preparing this dish.

 24. Poo Aab Woon Sen